 Conclusions On REC TEC Pellet Grills

 That’s it!
-Thanks for reading, I hope you found my analysis of the REC TEC pellet grill range and the customer reviews above interesting/informative.
-If you want to do a deep dive into all your pellet grill options please check out my other articles as part of my wood pellet grill/smoker guide. 🙂
+Thanks for reading, I hope you found my analysis of the REC TEQ pellet grill range and the customer reviews above interesting/informative.
+If you want to do a deep dive into all your pellet grill options please check out my other articles as part of my Wood Pellet Grill/Smoker Guide. 🙂

 Back in 2007 when I first become aware of pellet grills and smokers the only brand I was really aware of was Traeger.
 Traeger is really where this whole concept of cooking with pellets started in the 1980s.
 It was a ‘slow burner’ (pardon the pun) but since the 2010s is really when pellet grills and smokers started to get mainstream awareness, discussed alongside gas and charcoal grills.
 There are now over 30 pellet grill/smoker brands that I’m aware of, and the link above goes to my A to Z list of brands article.

 Now, you may already be aware of a few of the other brands such as Pit Boss, Camp Chef, Z Grills and I’m sure you are aware of Weber, though you may not have known they have entered the pellet grill game.
 However, they are now many, many more brands to look into.
 Some may be what are commonly referred to as ‘Traeger clones’, but many others are offering their own unique designs and features.

 A pellet grill/smoker is only as good as the BBQ pellets you put into it.
 The type/quality of the BBQ wood pellets you use will impact temperature performance and smoke flavour.
 There are many pellet flavours including Apple, Hickory, Mapel, Oak and Walnut to name but a few.
 However, some brands are hardwood blended pellets whereas others are 100% single wood species.